-- may regulate mood/improve anxiety and depression
+- may help to balance mood/improve anxiety and depression

 - may aid gut health

-- may reduce cortisol and damaging effects of chronic stress on multiple organs
+- may reduce cortisol and damaging effects of chronic stress

 - may boost immunity

-- may assist in fighting infection
+- may aid in weight loss

 Tulsi is the Hindu name for holy basil, and is considered the “Golden Remedy of Ayurveda” due to its immeasurable benefits in handling stress, anxiety and inflammation.